WallarooLabs/wally/book/python/running-a-wallaroo-python-application.md

 ## Running the Application

 Wallaroo uses an embedded Python runtime wrapped with a C API around it that lets Wallaroo execute Python code and read Python variables.
-So when `machida --application-module my_application` is run, `machida` (the binary we previously compiled), loads up the `my_application.py` module inside of its embedded Python runtime and executes its `application_setup()` function to retrieve the application topology it needs to construct in order to run the application.
+So when `machida --application-module my_application` is run, `machida` (the binary we previously compiled), loads up the `my_application.py` module inside of its embedded Python runtime and executes its `application_setup()` function to retrieve the application topology it needs to construct in order to run the application. `machida3` does the same, but with an embedded Python 3 runtime instead of Python 2.7.

 Generally, in order to build a Wallaroo Python application, the following steps should be followed:

-* Build the machida binary (this only needs to be done once)
+* Build the `machida` or `machida3` binary (this only needs to be done once)
 * `import wallaroo` in the Python application's `.py` file
 * Create classes that provide the correct Wallaroo Python interfaces (more on this later)
 * Define an `application_setup` function that uses the `ApplicationBuilder` from the `wallaroo` module to construct the application topology.